-Autism Glass Project is a laboratory of the School of Medicine: in a small office in the administrative building, researchers Catalin Voss and Nick Haber are putting together facial recognition technology and artificial intelligence to create new treatments for autism.
+The Autism Glass Project is a laboratory at the School of Medicine: in a small office in the administration building, researchers Catalin Voss and Nick Haber are bringing together facial recognition technology and artificial intelligence to create new autism treatments.

 The second phase will involve 100 young people to evaluate the effectiveness of the treatments, which can also be carried out at home.
-The goal is to create a sort of "translator of emotions" capable of providing children with a "dictionary" of the moods of their interlocutor in real time.
+The objective is to create a sort of "translator of emotions" capable of providing children with a "dictionary" of their interlocutor's moods in real time.

 "We don't want this to be a kind of prosthesis," says Haber.

-After studying the interaction between the children and the screens, it will be necessary to evaluate how the children interact with the surrounding environment.
-The team developed a kind of video game in collaboration with the MIT Media Lab, called "Capture the Smile".
-In the game, autistic kids wear Google Glasses and look for a specific emotion on the faces of the people around them.
-By monitoring the results and combining the analysis with special questionnaires, it is possible to assess the "quantitative phenotype" of autism in each of the participants: a sort of 'mathematical factor' of their autism.
+After studying the interaction between children and screens, it will be necessary to evaluate how children interact with the surrounding environment.
+The team developed a sort of video game in collaboration with the MIT Media Lab, called “Catch the Smile”.
+In the game, autistic kids wear Google Glass and look for a specific emotion on the faces of the people around them.
+By monitoring the results and combining the analysis with special questionnaires, it is possible to evaluate the “quantitative phenotype” of autism in each of the participants: a sort of 'mathematical factor' of their autism.

-Later, the relatives of the children will also participate in the "game", which will be expanded with new functions: "it will be able to monitor the time they spend talking to their parents, and how much time they spend looking into their eyes," says Voss.
+Later, the children's relatives will also participate in the "game", which will be expanded with new functions: "they will be able to monitor the time they spend talking to their parents, and how much time they spend looking into their eyes," says Voss.

 The experimentation lasts about 20 minutes per session.